maxgio92/notes/content/notes/power-of-frame-pointers-pt2.md

 Because this is a demonstration and the profiler is simple we'll consider just ELF binaries that are not stripped.

-The ELF structure contains a symbol table (`symtab` section) that holds information needed to locate and relocate a program's symbolic definitions and references.
-With that information, we're able to, if this table is not missing as in the case of stripped binaries, associate instruction addresses with subroutine names.
+The ELF structure contains a symbol table in the `.symtab` section that holds information needed to locate and relocate a program's symbolic definitions and references.
+With that information, we're able to associate instruction addresses with subroutine names.

 As the user space program is written in Go, we can leverage the `debug/elf` from the standard library to access that information with: